Kitty Kelley

 Kitty Kelley is an internationally acclaimed writer, whose bestselling biographies focus on some of the most influential and powerful personalities of the last 50 years.
 Kelley’s last five biographies have been number one on the New York Times best seller list, including her most recent, Oprah: A Biography.

 Known for her exhaustive research and the years dedicated to each biography subject, Kelley’s His Way: The Unauthorized Biography of Frank Sinatra was called “the most eye-opening celebrity biography of our time” by William Safire of the New York Times.
-She has been honored by her peers with such awards as the 2005 PEN Oakland Censorship Award, and the Outstanding Author Award and Founders’ Award for Career Achievement from the American Society of Journalists and Authors for her “courageous writing on popular culture.”
-Kelley received a Lifetime Achievement Award from Washington Independent Review of Books.
-She received the Medal of Merit from the Lotos Club of New York City and was selected by Vanity Fair magazine for its Hall of Fame as part of the “Media Decade.”
+She has been honored by her peers with such accolades as the 2005 PEN Oakland Censorship Award and the Outstanding Author Award and Founders’ Award for Career Achievement from the American Society of Journalists and Authors for her “courageous writing on popular culture.”
+Kelley received a Lifetime Achievement Award from the Washington Independent Review of Books and the Medal of Merit from the Lotos Club of New York City.
+She was also selected by Vanity Fair magazine for its Hall of Fame as part of the “Media Decade” and, in 2023, received the Biographers International Organization’s BIO Award, which is given annually to a writer who has made major contributions to the advancement of the art and craft of biography.

 Kelley has generously advanced a number of important humanitarian causes, with a particular emphasis on literacy and press freedoms.
 In 1987, she was honored with the Phillip M. Stern Award for her “Outstanding service to writers and the writing profession.”